Shramana12/Agriculture-Smart-Farming_Week_1/README.md

 ## 💡 Conclusion

 This project aims to create a simple and effective system for early detection of crop diseases, supporting smart farming and improving agricultural productivity.

+📊 Week 2: CNN Model Training

+🚧 Project Status: Week 2 Completed

+🎯 Objective

+In this week, We built a basic CNN model to classify plant leaf diseases using images.

+🧠 Model

+We created a Custom CNN model using:

+Conv2D layers
+MaxPooling layers
+Dense layers

+Also used:

+Dropout to reduce overfitting
+⚙️ Training
+Loss function: categorical_crossentropy
+Optimizer: Adam
+Model trained on training data
+Checked performance using validation data
+🛑 Overfitting Control

+To avoid overfitting, I used:

+Dropout
+EarlyStopping
+ReduceLROnPlateau
+📈 Monitoring

+I plotted:

+Accuracy graph
+Loss graph

+This helped us understand how well the model is learning.

+📊 Observation
+Model started learning patterns from images
+Validation accuracy improved slowly
+Some overfitting was controlled using dropout
+💡 Conclusion

+In Week 2, We successfully trained a basic CNN model.
+This is our baseline model, and we will improve it in the next weeks.